RLucrezia/SQL/README.md

 # SQL
-This repository contains examples of SQL queries I've written.
+This repository contains examples of basic SQL queries I've written, as well as a couple more complex projects I have carried out.
 If you have any questions feel free to contact me on LinkedIn at linkedin.com/in/lucrezia-romani